omgmog/talk-cardboctober/talk.md

 ---
 ## If you're learning <br>from it others <br>will learn too

-^ On that note, as I've already mentioned I blogged every day through Cardboctober, and now these posts are conveniently located in one place on my blog.
+^ On this note, as I've already mentioned I blogged every day through Cardboctober, and now these posts are conveniently located in one place on my blog.
 If you're looking to make something with JavaScript for Google Cardboard I'm sure it will be a useful resource for you.

 ---
 ## Try not to neglect your house duties, or your loved ones will despise VR